focusaurus/peterlyons.com-zola/content/problog/2024-04-kipra-keyboard.md

 - flatfootfox who wrote this amazing in-depth ergogen guide which I studied constantly throughout this project
 - hand_le for expert guidance and troubleshooting help
 - mrzealot who is the lead on ergogen and moderates the Absolem Club discord

-- outline
-    - flatfootfox tutorial
-    - getting help from RC
-    - "oh fuck/whew" cycle
-    - ceoloide MCU footprint
+# TODO
+- hyperlinks to helpers and resources
 - photos